 The SkyMiles program is very flexible with the ability to redeem miles for partial flight costs and pay the rest in cash or redeem miles for partner flights.
 The $95 annual fee is worth it if you fly Delta even occasionally, as the free checked bag perk quickly pays for itself.

 As an added bonus, you can get 30,000 bonus SkyMiles and a $50 statement credit once you make $1,000 in purchases during the first 3 months.
-This is a very low spending threshold for this generous a signup bonus.
+This is a very low spending threshold for this generous a welcome offer.

-This brings the total value of your signup bonus offer to $350 at a minimum - or at least a 35% return on your spending.
+This brings the total value of your rewards offer to $350 at a minimum - or at least a 35% return on your spending.
 Not bad!

 Overview of the Gold Delta SkyMiles Card